 The Board of Directors has procedures for stockholders to send communications to individual directors or the non-employee directors as a group.
-Written correspondence should be addressed to the director or directors in care of Sandesh Seth, MS, MBA, Chairman of the Board of Relmada Therapeutics, Inc., 275 Madison Avenue, Suite 702, New York, New York 10016.
-Correspondence received that is addressed to the non-employee directors will be reviewed by our Chairman of the Board or his designee, who will regularly forward to the non-employee directors a summary of all such correspondence and copies of all correspondence that, in the opinion of our Chairman of the Board otherwise determines requires their attention.
+Written correspondence should be addressed to the director or directors in care of Charles J. Casamento, Chairman of the Board of Relmada Therapeutics, Inc., 750 Third Avenue, 9th Floor, New York, New York 10017.
+Correspondence received that is addressed to the non-employee directors will be reviewed by our Chairman of the Board or his designee, who will regularly forward to the non-employee directors a summary of all such correspondence and copies of all correspondence that, in the opinion of our Chairman of the Board, deals with the functions of the Board of Directors or committees thereof or that the Chairman of the Board otherwise determines requires their attention.
 Directors may at any time review a log of all correspondence received by Relmada Therapeutics, Inc. that is addressed to the non-employee members of the Board of Directors and request copies of any such correspondence.
-You may also contact individual directors by calling our principal executive offices at (646) 677-3857.
+You may also contact individual directors by calling our principal executive offices at (212) 547-9591.